Holding a Black Lives Matter Sign in America's Most Racist Town: Jerry Jackson

 Jerry Jackson, the mayor of Harrison, gave a statement on the video in a press release on July 28, 2020, the day after the video's release.
 Jackson stated: "The video does not represent Boone County nor the City of Harrison.
 While we cannot excuse the reprehensible behavior and words of individuals recorded in the video, we know for certain that they do not reflect the views of the majority of the good people of our communities.
 It is obvious there is still work to be done in our area and across the nation.
-We must constantly strive to do better, and we pledge our continued efforts in that regard."
-Jackson also stated that the video "unfairly represented Harrison and eroded decades of work to overcome our past racist reputation."
+We must constantly strive to do better, and we pledge our continued efforts in that regard".

 In an extended press release published on the same day, Jackson stated that he believed that the video was nothing more than a professional "hit job" on Rob Bliss' behalf.
 Jackson stated that "our opinion became clear: Rob Bliss, and a partner, both from Los Angeles, are professional agitators who saw an opportunity to exploit Harrison.
 After posting his highly edited videos, he immediately starts a GoFundMe page where he collects thousands of dollars in donations, in addition to the money he is paid by YouTube and other social media for views."
 The GoFundMe page in question was started to help Bliss amass legal funds to protect "both the video and (Bliss)" from legal action.